Browse the glossary using this index

 Eligibility: Arizona residents who are over 18 years old and meet the definition of “DeafBlind” as defined by the organization.

-Number of Individuals Served: 20-25 individuals a month
+Number of Individuals Served: TBD

 Preferred Terminology: SSP